dwavesystems/dimod/docs/reference/binary_quadratic_model.rst

    BinaryQuadraticModel.empty

-Adding and removing variables and interactions
+Adding and Removing Variables and Interactions
 ----------------------------------------------

 .. autosummary::